MattCBowman/Locomotive-fundamentals/README.md

 Pushing a site (build with LocomotiveCMS Editor) is described in [this](#locomotive_editor) section and [here](http://doc.locomotivecms.com/editor/deployment).

-For now, there isn't any pulling script, but still it's possible, following these steps :
+For now, there isn't any pulling script, but still it's possible, following these steps:

 - Get an auth token